Second Floor Hall

 This transitional space between public and private holds exciting discoveries for the enterprising visitor.
 Outside the bedroom suites, a microcosm of Marjorie Post’s collection, with stunning examples of French, Russian, and English decorative arts intermingling with Old Master paintings, adorns the way.

 At the top of the stairs sits a display case containing English painted enamels.
 A less expensive alternative to gilded containers, these items were popular with the wealthy throughout eighteenth- and nineteenth-century Europe.
 Russian porcelain, including the Catherine the Great commissioned Orlov Service, is also carefully arranged throughout the open balcony area.

-On the way to the Post Bedroom Suite, a large portrait of Marjorie and her daughter Nedenia Hutton (actress Dina Merrill) by Giulio de Blaas hangs on the wall.
-Marjorie wears a large Cartier emerald brooch still in the Hillwood collection that is often displayed in the special jewelry area of the closets.
-An exceptional portrait by George Romney of Mrs. Thomas Heron hangs directly opposite while Marguérite Gérard’s L’enfant chéri is displayed further down the hall.
+On the way to the Post bedroom suite, a large portrait of Marjorie and her daughter Nedenia Hutton (actress Dina Merrill) by Giulio de Blaas hangs on the wall.
+Post wears a large Cartier emerald brooch still in the Hillwood collection that is often displayed in the special jewelry area of the closets.
+An exceptional portrait by George Romney of Mrs. Thomas Heron hangs directly opposite while Marguérite Gérard’s L’enfant Chéri is displayed further down the hall.